About Oxford Life Insurance

 Single Premium Final Expense

-As the name suggests, this single premium final expense whole life insurance policy does the same job and has the same requirements for entry except only one premium will be needed.
+This single premium final expense whole life insurance policy provides the same coverage and entry requirements as the regular policy, but only one premium payment is needed.

 Advance Wealth Transfer

 Once again, this is a single premium policy, but it operates differently.
 As we accumulate wealth and assets over the years, a substantial amount is often lost to taxes after we pass away.
 The Advance Wealth Transfer policy aims to mitigate this.

 The policy enables you to transfer your wealth to heirs with minimal tax consequences.
 It is available to those between the ages of 50 and 85, and only one premium payment is required.
 The policy also builds cash value over time.